Bowriverstudio/fscrawler/docs/source/user/rest.rst

 It will give you back a JSON document.

-Then you can start uploading your binary files:
+The you can start uploading your binary files:

 .. code:: sh